swiftlang/swift/README.md

     utils/build-script -h

-### TensorFlow Support
+### Customize TensorFlow suppot

-To enable TensorFlow support, specify the `--enable-tensorflow` flag:

-    utils/build-script --enable-tensorflow

-By default, TensorFlow will be automatically cloned from GitHub and built from source using Bazel.
-If you want to build with custom TensorFlow headers and shared libraries, please specify the `tensorflow-host-include-dir` and `tensorflow-host-lib-dir` arguments:
+ If you want to build with custom TensorFlow headers and shared libraries, please specify the `--tensorflow-host-include-dir` and `--tensorflow-host-lib-dir` arguments:

     utils/build-script --enable-tensorflow --tensorflow-host-include-dir=<path_to_tensorflow_headers> --tensorflow-host-lib-dir=<path_to_tensorflow_libraries>

+You can assign specific values to these arguments after a double-dash `--` in your build-script command.
+For example:

+    utils/build-script -- enable-tensorflow=True

-Below is more information about the arguments:
+Below is more information about TensorFlow-related build arguments.

 * `enable-tensorflow`: If true, enables TensorFlow support for Swift.
     * Default value: `False`.